 Walnuts are believed to be one of the oldest tree foods, dating back to around 7000 BC.
-Their Latin name, Juglans regia, is derived from the name of the Roman god Jupiter and literally translates to ‘Nut of Jupiter’.
-The name walnut is a modern version of the Old English word wealhhnutu meaning ‘foreign nut’.
+Their Latin name, Juglans regia, translates to ‘Nut of Jupiter,’ named after the Roman god Jupiter.
+The Old English term wealhhnutu means ‘foreign nut,’ emphasizing their esteemed status.

 Intelligence and Knowledge